Wastewater Management

 Fifteen percent of residences are on septic systems (see link below for tips on maintenance).

-• The WPCF operates with 100% renewable energy coming from a solar array installed over old landfill in 2017 and a fuel cell, online since late 2019
+• The WPCF operates with the help of renewable energy coming from a solar array installed over old landfill in 2017 and a fuel cell, online since late 2019

-• Wastewater sewer pipes are separate from stormwater pipes
+• Wastewater sewer pipes are kept separate from stormwater pipes

 • In a process unique in the state, the 500 tons of biosolids generated annually at WPCF is combined on site with local wood debris to make valuable compost